 Societies that are stuck in "low-trust traps"2 sometimes end up investing ever greater effort and resources into weaponry.
 Arms proliferation isn't a matter of social scale.
 Vendettas between two rival mountain villages can feed it.
 So can distrust between two regional superpowers with nuclear ambitions.
 Regardless of the scale, arms proliferation tends to erode what little trust might remain.

 Not all trade in arms is proliferation.
 Project Persephone does not advocate that any nation, region or law-abiding individual disarm unilaterally.
-Rather, it aims to promote social trust where it can, and to proactively help to police any illegal arms trade where it must.
+Rather, it aims to promote social trust where it can, and to proactively help to police illegal arms trade where it must.

 Concretely, Project activities will tend to take the following forms:

-Since the prospects for projectile space launch remain uncertain and long-term at best, small arms are the main focus.
+Since the prospects for projectile space launch remain uncertain and long-term at best, small arms are the main near-term focus.
 Since the Project does not aim for police powers, the economic dimension of the Project's efforts is key.

 1 From the Chance for Peace speech (AKA "Cross of Iron" speech) by Dwight D. Eisenhower in 1953.
 For context, see http://www.usnews.com/opinion/blogs/robert-schlesinger/2011/09/30/the-origins-of-that-eisenhower-every-gun-that-is-made-quote ⇑

 2 See e.g., Growiec, Katarzyna and Growiec, Jakub (2009): "Social Capital, Trust, and Multiple Equilibria in Economic Performance" (PDF), Dec 2009, Institute for Structural Research, Warsaw, Poland ⇑